elastic/gsoc/readme.md

 Packetbeat can parse and analyze application layer protocols, but also collect flow metrics.
-As of today, flows and application layer support are two very independent features in packetbeat.
+As of today, flows and application layer support are two very independent features in Packetbeat.
 As flows summarise the communication between two endpoints, and protocol analyzers log only single transactions as events.
 There exists a parent-child relationship between flows and transactions.
-And Packetbeat should make use of this relationship, so to enhance a flows lifetime and provide application specific metrics, based on transport layer and application layer protocol support, already available in Packetbeat.
+And Packetbeat should make use of this relationship, so to enhance a flows lifetime and provide application-specific metrics, based on transport layer and application layer protocol support, already available in Packetbeat.

 See also the [Packetbeat enhancement request on flows](https://github.com/elastic/beats/issues/3444).

-The packetbeat documentations lists [all protocols](https://www.elastic.co/guide/en/beats/packetbeat/master/configuration-protocols.html#configuration-protocols) currently being available in packetbeat.
+The Packetbeat documentations lists [all protocols](https://www.elastic.co/guide/en/beats/packetbeat/master/configuration-protocols.html#configuration-protocols) currently being available in Packetbeat.

 #### Expected Results

-* Integration of all protocol analyzers with flows, documentation, as well as updates to visualizations and dashboards.
+* Integration of all protocol analyzers with flows, documentation, as well as updates to visualizations, and dashboards.
 * Integration of transport layer protocols with flows, documentation, visualizations and dashboards.
 * Enhance a flows lifetime to be aware of the transport layers connection state.